The Digital Millennium Copyright

 notice, which requires the person who filed against you to file a court case within a certain amount of time or the ISP must restore the allegedly infringing content.
 Filing a false DMCA Notice

 can also subject the filer to damages and possible criminal prosecution.
+Our DMCA lawyers can craft your DMCA Counter-Notice.
 We do YouTube counter-notice appeals as well.